 The College Level Math subtest consists of 20 questions.
 It should be noted that this

-There are several types of questions
+There are several types of questions:

-- Algebraic operations includes simplifying rational algebraic
+- Algebraic operations includes simplifying rational algebraic expressions, factoring,

 expanding polynomials and manipulating roots and exponents.

 - Solutions of equations and inequalities includes the solution of linear and quadratic

 equations and inequalities, equation systems and other algebraic equations.

-- Coordinate geometry includes plane geometry, the coordinate
+- Coordinate geometry includes plane geometry, the coordinate plane, straight lines,

 conics, sets of points in the plane and graphs of algebraic functions.

 - Applications and other algebra topics ask about complex numbers, series and sequences,

-determinants, permutations and combinations, fractions, and word problems.
+determinants, permutations and combinations, fractions and word problems.

 - The functions and trigonometry category presents problems about polynomials, algebraic,

 NOTE: The definitions listed above were derived from CollegeBoard.com.